Koudocko/REMS/weather/README.md

     * Transfers JSON package to webserver

 ### Webserver
-The webserver contains a complete Django project, bundled in with static CSS/JS files and the HTML template.
-A Dockerfile is also included to containerize it.
 * **Dockerfile**: Docker image build file
     * Image and container are named **weather-webserver**
     * Install Python PIP dependencies